jetbrains-academy/kotlin-onboarding-introduction/Introduction/WarmUp/CustomFunctions/task.md

 - _getGameRules_, which has three arguments: _wordLength_, _maxAttemptsCount_, and _secretExample_ and returns
 the text from the previous task about the game's rules
 - _generateSecret_, which should return the hidden word.
-For the time being, let this function always return "ABCD"
+For the time being, let this function always return  `ABCD`
 - _countPartialMatches_, which has two arguments (_secret_ and _guess_)
 and returns the number of matched letters between them that are not in the same positions
 - _countExactMatches_, which has two arguments (_secret_ and _guess_)